Digital Art #

-I want to give you a heads up that making digital art without a pen tablet or pen display of some sort is pretty awful.
-You can get a cheap pen tablet - they’re basically like a mousepad that you use a pen on - for ~$30.
-Or you can get a fancy pen display, where you draw directly on the screen, for about ~$300 (similar to the one in the picture above; however, one that large is probably much more expensive)
+I want to give you a heads-up that making digital art without a pen tablet or pen display of some sort is pretty awful.
+You can get a cheap pen tablet - they’re basically like a mouse pad that you use a pen on - for ~$30.
+Or you can get a fancy pen display, where you draw directly on the screen, for about ~$300 (akin to the one in the picture above but one that large is probably much more expensive)

-I personally find it very difficult to use the cheaper kind, but YMMV.
+I personally find it difficult to use the cheaper kind, but YMMV.

-There are a few ‘gotchas’ to be aware of when shopping for a good pen display.
+There are a some ‘gotchas’ to be aware of when shopping for a good pen display.

 - The connection - depending on your setup, you might have to run a squid of cables (HDMI, USB, and Power) or just one (Everything over USB-C) but this requires knowing if your computer’s USB-C ports support both the power draw and display output and if the tablet you’re getting can do that too.
 You might just have to live with the squid

 - The pen - some pens need power, and charging pens is kind of annoying.
-To my knowledge, powered pens are no more accurate/better than the unpowered alternatives
+Pay attention to the number of levels of sensitivity.

-- The screen - Beyond resolution and color accuracy, you’ll also want to pay attention to the seperation between the pen and the actual display.
-Thicker glass or air between the glass and the actual panel make the pen feel much worse to use as there will be a visual offset between the tip of the pen and the thing your drawing.
+- The screen - Beyond resolution and color accuracy, you’ll also want to pay attention to the separation between the pen and the actual display.
+Thicker glass or air between the glass and the actual panel make the pen feel much worse to use, as there will be a visual offset between the tip of the pen and the thing you’re drawing.

-As for the cheaper pen tablets, well, I haven’t really noticed a difference between the feeling of cheap and expensive ones.
+As for the cheaper non-display pen tablets: I haven’t noticed a difference between the feeling of cheap and expensive ones.
 If someone knows better, please get in touch!

 Raster Art #

 When you think digital art, raster art is probably what you’re thinking of.
-Generally, you get a big canvas, a bunch of “brushes” (which is a term used generically in digital art to mean all hand tools- pens and erasers included), a few effects, useful tools like selection masks, and almost always you can work on multiple layers.
-There’s a seemingly infinite number of great raster art programs to choose from, but out of everything I’ve tried I’ve had the best luck with Krita, which is great because Krita is also free!
+Generally, you get a big canvas, a bunch of “brushes” (which is a term used generically in digital art to mean all hand tools- pens and erasers included), a handful of effects, useful tools like selection masks, and almost always you can work with stacked layers.
+There’s a seemingly infinite number of great raster art programs to choose from, but out of everything I’ve tried, I’ve had the best luck with Krita, which is great because Krita is also free!

 PhotoGIMP is a patch for Gimp that makes it look more like Photoshop, adds fonts and some filters.

-[TODO] Krita tutorial, including some ‘advanced’ things like the transfrom tool https://docs.krita.org/en/reference_manual/tools/transform.html, color fliters, seeexpr, etc.
+[TODO] Krita tutorial, including some ‘advanced’ things like the transform tool https://docs.krita.org/en/reference_manual/tools/transform.html, color filters, SeExpr, etc.

 Pixel Art #